achaltrivedi/image-similarity-search/docs/thesis_content.md

         4.  *Texture (`texture_embedding`, 64D):* Grayscale Histogram.
     *   **Format Negotiation:** How the `ImagePreprocessor` handles proprietary formats like `.ai` and `.pdf`, rendering them to RGB in-memory before inference.
     *   **Data Retrieval:** Explain PostgreSQL's native `cosine_distance()` combined with HNSW indexes for sub-millisecond retrieval.
 Mention the WebSocket implementation for live UI updates.
+    *   **Settings Page & Search Presets:** Discuss the dedicated Settings UI that allows users to adjust the weighting of the four vectors dynamically.
+Explain how predefined "Presets" (e.g., "Semantic Focus", "Color Match", "Strict Layout") interact with the backend API to alter the final distance calculation algorithm, giving the user unprecedented control over search behavior without needing code changes.

 ---